-Investment costs must include all Federal budgetary resources (e.g., direct appropriation, working capital fund, revolving funds).
-Federal budgetary resources are defined in Section 20 of OMB Circular A-11.
+Investment costs must include all Federal budgetary resources (e.g., direct appropriation, collections, and transfers) - see Section 53.1.
 These investment costs and performance benefits must be formulated and reported order to support the Clinger-Cohen Act's requirement that the OMB Director shall submit to Congress a report on the net program performance benefits achieved as a result of major capital investments made by executive agencies in information systems and how the benefits relate to the accomplishment of the goals of the executive agencies.